 Physician full-time status.
-We included the number of hours a physician worked in our model because patients may be more satisfied if their physician works more hours.
-Physicians ranged from working 30 to 100 percent of a full-time position.
+We included the number of hours a physician worked in our model because patients might be more satisfied if their physician worked more hours.
+Physicians ranged from working 30 to 100 percent of full time.

 Number of patients in panel.
-Medcorp assigns physicians to care for a particular group (i.e. panel) of patients.
-Patients in larger panels may be less satisfied and so we controlled for the total number of patients in each physician's panel standardized by the full-time status of the physician.
+Medcorp assigned physicians to care for a particular group (i.e., a panel) of patients.
+Patients in larger panels may be less satisfied, and so we controlled for the total number of patients in each physician's panel standardized by the full-time status of the physician.

 Average patient age.
-Older patients may have different expectations about doctor demographics, so we included the average patient age for each physician's panel in our model.
+Older patients might have different expectations about doctor demographic characteristics, so we included the average patient age for each physician's panel in our model.

 Average chronic sickness of panel.
-Sicker patients may be less satisfied, so we controlled for the panel chronic sickness variable calculated by Medcorp (e.g., it captures the percentage of patients with diabetes and cardiovascular disease).
+Sicker patients might be less satisfied, so we controlled for the panel chronic sickness variable calculated by Medcorp, which captured, for example, the percentage of patients with diabetes and cardiovascular disease.

 Physician age and tenure.
-Physicians who are older or who have been employed by Medcorp for more years may have more loyal, satisfied patients.
+Physicians who were older or who had been employed by Medcorp for more years might have more loyal, satisfied patients.

 Physician tenure by objective performance.
-Because women and nonwhite physicians tend to be more recently hired than male and white physicians, any influence of physician race and gender on customer satisfaction may be masked by physician tenure.
+Because women and nonwhite physicians tended to be more recently hired than male and white physicians, any influence of physician race and gender on customer satisfaction might be masked by physician tenure.
 We therefore included the interactions of tenure by objective performance in our models so that we could more clearly determine the interactive influence of physician race by objective performance and physician gender by objective performance on customer satisfaction.